EndPointCorp/end-point-blog/2018/11/21/how-to-use-zend-framework-components-in-a-console-app.html.md

 composer dump-autoload -o
 ```

 This creates a series of files that contain the actual autoloading logic to fulfill what we described in our `composer.json` file.
 They live inside a new `vendor` directory created at the root of our project.
-An `ls` reveals the current state of our directory:
+A quick `ls` reveals the current state of our directory:

 ```
 $ ls